-LG Revolution maintenance update detailed by VerizonAlex Wagner - Deputy Managing Editor, News Desk
+LG Revolution maintenance update detailed by VerizonAlex Wagner - Editorial Director of News and Content

 With its second birthday fast approaching, Verizon's LG Revolution is certainly starting to get a bit long in the tooth.
 There's good news for anyone that's still got a trusty Revolution by their side, though, as Verizon has revealed that it's got a new update ready for the device.
 It's not a biggie, but the update does bring with it several security patches and an update to Google's Maps Services, and it also yanks quite a few preinstalled apps off of the phone.
 Here's the changelog for the Revolution's VS910ZVB update:

 - Multiple Android Security patches have been added.

 - Mobile IM, Rockband, Bitbop, Verizon Apps, Blockbuster, Rhapsody, VCAST Music, and Verizon Video preloads have been removed from the device.

 - GPS now works with VZW Family locator app

 - Large file size no longer doubles on network

 Looks like a nice little maintenance update that ought to help clear out your Revolution's app drawer.
 Verizon hasn't said exactly when this 46.8MB update will begin rolling out to users, but it typically doesn't take Big Red long to begin an update's push after its support documents are online.
 We'll give you a shout once we hear more.
 In the mean time, you Revolution folk can check for this update manually by heading into Settings > About phone > System updates > Check New.